terraform-google-modules/terraform-example-foundation/1-org/README.md

    cd envs/shared
    mv terraform.example.tfvar terraform.tfvar
    ```
-1. Update the file with values from your environment and bootstrap.
-Use `terraform output` to get values 0-bootstrap output.
+1. Update the file with values from your environment and 0-bootstrap output.
+1. Use `terraform output` to get the backend bucket and networks step Terraform service account (when using Hub and Spoke architecture) values from 0-bootstrap output.
    ```
    terraform -chdir="../../../0-bootstrap/" output gcs_bucket_tfstate
-   terraform -chdir="../../../0-bootstrap/" output cloudbuild_project_id
-   terraform -chdir="../../../0-bootstrap/" output organization_step_terraform_service_account_email
+   terraform -chdir="../../../0-bootstrap/" output networks_step_terraform_service_account_email
    ```
-1. Update `backend.tf` with your bucket from bootstrap.
+1. Also Update `backend.tf` with your backend bucket from bootstrap.
    ```
    for i in `find -name 'backend.tf'`; do sed -i 's/UPDATE_ME/<YOUR-BUCKET-NAME>/' $i; done
    ```